The Kirna: George, The Kirna, and New Zealand

-George sold The Kirna to his brother David for £2,100 (£258,000 in 2020) when he emigrated to New Zealand in 1880, notionally to enter the wool-buying business to supply the requirements of Henry Ballantyne's mills.
+George sold The Kirna to his brother David in 1880 for £2,100 (£258,000 in 2020), roughly what he originally paid George Wilkie to build it for, when he emigrated to New Zealand, notionally to enter the wool-buying business to supply the requirements of Henry Ballantyne's mills.
 David already owned a property (Sunnybrae) in Walkerburn at that time, suggesting that his purchase of The Kirna was designed to facilitate George's departure and possibly his exit from Henry Ballantyne's business.
 George used the proceeds of the sale to discharge his £1,000 mortgage.

-David let The Kirna, fully furnished, until 1888 when he auctioned off the furniture and sold the property.
+For reasons that remain unclear and, unlike those of his father and brothers, George's documented contributions to the Ballantyne business are few.
+There is evidence that he collaborated with his brothers, James and Henry, to build and equip the Waverley Mill near the station in Innerleithen, but beyond this his role is unclear.
+George had a more prominent role in the Walkerburn and Innerleithen communities.
+He was a captain in the Volunteer Corps in Innerleithen in 1868, and he is known to have held the position of chairman for the Gas Light Company in Innerleithen in 1874 and 1879.